FeiyuWang/EC-601-Group-11-VQA-Project/Sprint 2/README.md

     #input the question for the imagine
 )
 ```
-Given an exmple of imagine and answer
+Given an exmple of imagine and answer, the model shows result like below

 ![image](https://github.com/zyf993/Github_imagines/blob/main/WeChat%20Image_20211031125310.png)